sderev/wslshot/README.md

 1. **Use `Win + PrtScn`**: It captures the entire screen and saves to `C:\Users\[Your Username]\Pictures\Screenshots`.
 1. **Use `Win + Alt + PrtScn`**: It captures the active window and saves to `C:\Users\[Your Username]\Videos\Captures`.
-    * To unify the save folder, right-click on the `Captures` folder, select **Properties**, and set your desired folder in the **Location** tab.
+    * To unify the save directory, right-click on the `Captures` directory, select **Properties**, and set your desired directory in the **Location** tab.
 1. **Use a third-party tool**.

 You can still use the Snipping Tool, but you'll need to manually save each screenshot after capturing it.

-## Shared Folder Configuration
+## Shared Directory Configuration

 For `wslshot` to fetch screenshots from your Windows host, you need to set up a shared directory between your Windows host and your Linux VM.

 ### For WSL Users

 If you are using the Windows Subsystem for Linux (WSL), you can directly access your Windows file system from your WSL distro.
 The Windows `C:` drive, for example, can be found at `/mnt/c/` within your WSL environment.
-Therefore, you can directly use a folder on your Windows file system as the source directory for `wslshot`.
+Therefore, you can directly use a directory on your Windows file system as the source directory for `wslshot`.

 ### For Virtual Machine Users

-If you are using a traditional virtual machine managed by a hypervisor (e.g., VirtualBox, VMware, Hyper-V), you'll need to set up a shared folder with your Windows host and the Linux VM.
+If you are using a traditional virtual machine managed by a hypervisor (e.g., VirtualBox, VMware, Hyper-V), you'll need to set up a shared directory with your Windows host and the Linux VM.
 The process varies depending on your hypervisor, but here are general steps:

-1. Choose a folder on your Windows host to use as your screenshot folder.
-This should be the same folder where you configured your Snipping Tool to automatically save screenshots.
+1. Choose a directory on your Windows host to use as your screenshot directory.
+This should be the same directory where you configured your Snipping Tool to automatically save screenshots.
-1. Go into your VM settings and locate the shared folders option.
-Add the chosen screenshot folder as a shared folder.
+1. Go into your VM settings and locate the shared directories option.
+Add the chosen screenshot directory as a shared directory.
-1. Depending on your VM settings, this folder will now be available at a certain path in your Linux environment.
+1. Depending on your VM settings, this directory will now be available at a certain path in your Linux environment.
 Use this path as your source directory for `wslshot`.

-Remember to consult the documentation of your hypervisor for specific instructions on how to set up shared folders.
+Remember to consult the documentation of your hypervisor for specific instructions on how to set up shared directories.

-## Configuration of `wslshot`
+## Configuration

-Before using `wslshot`, you may want to configure it to suit your needs.
-You can do this using the `configure` command:
+Configure `wslshot` to suit your needs using the `configure` command:

 ```bash
 wslshot configure [--source /path] [--destination /path] [--auto-stage-enabled True] [--output-style HTML] [--convert-to png]